AloneFancy/AloneFancy/README.md

 ### Hi there 👋
 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=AloneFancy&theme=cobalt)

-"Think Thousand times before taking a decision But - After taking decision never turn back even if you get Thousand difficulties!!"
+>"Think Thousand times before taking a decision But - After taking decision never turn back even if you get Thousand difficulties!!"
-                    ― A.H
+                    ― <cite>A.H</cite>

 <!--
 **AloneFancy/AloneFancy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.